iCliniq Logo

 • Hypothalamic Dysfunction: It is the most commonly occurring non-optic condition in ONH cases.
 The prevalence is 69 percent in unilateral cases and 81 percent in bilateral issues.

-• Pituitary Abnormalities: The prevalence is 13-34 percent of optic nerve hypoplasia.
+• Pituitary Abnormalities: The prevalence of optic nerve hypoplasia is 13 to 34 percent.

-• Endocrine Abnormalities: It is related to the absence of the infundibulum.
-This leads to poor or lack of communication between the hypothalamus and the anterior pituitary.
+• Endocrine Abnormalities: These are related to the absence of the infundibulum, which leads to poor or lack of communication between the hypothalamus and the anterior pituitary.

 Various hormonal dysfunctions have also been reported, which are as follows: